Infanta Margarita of Spain (1610–1617)

-Margarita of Spain (25 May 1610-11 March 1617) was an infanta of Spain, who died in childhood.
+Margarita of Spain (25 May 1610 - 11 March 1617) was an infanta of Spain, who died in childhood.

 Life

-She was the seventh child of the marriage composed of Philip III and Margaret of Austria and the fourth of their daughters, after Ana, María and María Ana.
+Margarita was the seventh child of the marriage between Philip III and Margaret of Austria and the fourth of their daughters, after Ana, María and María Ana.

-She was born in Lerma, capital of the states of the valido of her father, the Duke of Lerma, who was still in his privilege.
-On 10 June 1610, on the feast of Corpus Christi, she was baptized in the Valladolid cathedral by the archbishop of Toledo, Bernardo de Sandoval.
+She was born in Lerma, capital of the states of the valido of her father, the Duke of Lerma, while was still in his privileged position.
+On 10 June 1610, the feast of Corpus Christi, she was baptized in Valladolid Cathedral by the archbishop of Toledo, Bernardo de Sandoval.
 Her godparents were her older sister, the Infanta Ana Mauricia and the Duke of Lerma himself.
 In honor of this last godfather, she received Francisca as a middle name.
 She was carried to the baptismal font by her baptismal godfather.

-At the age of six she could already read and write and read the catechism.
+At the age of six she could already write and read the catechism.
 She was fond of pious practices.